cris3000/React-ATM/README.md

 Welcome to a ReactJS ATM App.

 The App is a simple representation of an ATM, and it allows a user to view their balance, withdraw said balance, and go into their overdraft.
 Only one pincode is accepted "1111".

+The UX is designed to be as efficient, and clean as possible.

 Steps to use the app: